 Is Britain in a recession?
 How central banks make decisions and why it’s hard to say

-Last week, British Chancellor Quasi Quarteng launched the largest tax cut in half a century to boost economic growth.
+Surrey, Sept 28 (The Conversation) Last week, British Chancellor Quasi Quarteng launched the biggest tax cut in half a century to boost economic growth.
 The reason for this so-called mini-budget could be the Bank of England’s admission a day earlier that the UK could be in recession.

-The lack of certainty on the part of the central bank points to the difficulty of recognizing and agreeing to a recession as there is no universal cause.
-For example, Wikipedia was forced to suspend editing of its recession page in July, when debate erupted over the definition change.
-The entry now reads: While the definition of recession varies from country to country and among scientists, two consecutive quarters of decline in a country’s real gross domestic product (real GDP) is often used as a practical measure of recession.
+The lack of certainty on the part of the central bank points to the difficulty of recognizing and agreeing to a recession, as there is no universal definition.
+For example, Wikipedia was forced to suspend editing of its recession page in July when a change in definition sparked debate.
+The entry now reads: Although the definition of recession varies from country to country and among scientists, two consecutive quarters of decline in a country’s real gross domestic product (real GDP) is commonly used as a practical definition of recession.